-Private Sector Housing Renewal Strategy
+Private Sector Housing Renewal Policy

 The improvement of privately owned or rented property, where it is in poor or unfit condition, is a key requirement for the renewal and sustainability of the built environment.

 As a general rule home owners are responsible for maintaining their property, however, not all can afford to do so.

 Properties in poor or unsuitable condition can affect the health, safety and well being of the occupants and can also have a detrimental effect on the amenity and environment of the local area.

 The Council is required to review the condition of the private sector housing stock and determine the most appropriate course of action to take to bring unfit or substandard properties to a satisfactory standard.
 The Council has a wide range of powers and practical options to deal with such properties.
 These range from support and guidance through to enforcement and doing the work and recovering the cost, where owners or landlords fail to carry out their responsibilities

 It is the Council's preferred approach to encourage and support owners and landlords to undertake the work needed to ensure renewal and improve the quality of the stock.
 In appropriate circumstances, grant aid may be available for those in greatest need of help, especially to the more vulnerable groups in our society.
 Grant aid may also be available to landlords to improve the living conditions of their tenants.